-A brief psychotic disorder is an uncommon psychiatric condition characterized by sudden and temporary periods of psychotic behavior, such as delusions, hallucinations, and confusion.
-Symptoms can endure for only one day or for as long as one month, but may be severe enough to put the person at increased risk of violent behavior or suicide.
-A majority of cases present for the first time when an individual is in their 20s or 30s, although onset can occur at any age.
+A brief psychotic disorder is a psychiatric condition characterized by sudden and temporary periods of psychotic behavior, such as delusions, hallucinations, and confusion.
+Symptoms can endure for only one day or for as long as one month, but they may be severe enough to put the person at increased risk of violent behavior or suicide.
+Although onset can occur at any age, the majority of cases present for the first time when an individual is in their 20s or 30s.
 Brief psychotic disorder is differentiated from other disorders in which psychosis occurs by its limited duration, and it is not triggered by drugs or alcohol abuse.
-In most cases brief psychotic disorder does not indicate the presence of a chronic mental health condition.
+In most cases, brief psychotic disorder does not indicate the presence of a chronic mental health condition.

 According to the DSM-5, symptoms of brief psychotic disorder may include: